corda/corda/docs/source/key-concepts.rst

 .. note::
    When you build a custom CorDapp, your CorDapp will have state, transaction, contract and flow classes.

-The following **Adavnced Corda Concepts** describe important conceptual information:
+The following **Advanced Corda Concepts** describe important conceptual information:

  * :doc:`key-concepts-consensus` - How parties on the network reach consensus about shared facts on the ledger
  * :doc:`key-concepts-notaries` - The component that assures uniqueness consensus (prevents double spends)